westonplatter/mapper/README.md

 		Make sure virtual device / emulator has fully initialized before run the 'ant install' command.
 		My virtual device took 4 minutes to boot up.</li>

-		</li>Once device is ready, go to main menu and find 'Mapper' application.
-Click on it, and you have
+		<li>Once Emulator shows device home screen, it is ready.
+Go to main menu and find 'Mapper'
-		successfully built and temporarily installed the app on the virtual device.</li>
+		application.
+Click on it, and you have successfully built and temporarily installed the app on the virtual device.</li>

 </ol>